schrockwell/bodyguard/README.md

 ## Controllers

 The `action_fallback` controller macro is the recommended way to deal with authorization failures.
-The fallback controller will handle the `{:error, reason}` results from the main conrollers.
+The fallback controller will handle the `{:error, reason}` results from the main controllers.

 ```elixir
 # lib/my_app_web/controllers/fallback_controller.ex